jundalisay/superbnetlify/content/en/research/descartes/philosophy/part-2/section-03.md

 In this way, they contain in them corporeal substance indefinitely extended.
 This is because  the idea of extension which we conceive in any space whatever is plainly identical with the idea of corporeal substance.

-## 22. It also follows that the matter of the heavens and earth is the same, and that there cannot be a plurality of worlds.
+{{< s v="22" >}} It also follows that the matter of the heavens and earth is the same, and that there cannot be a plurality of worlds.

 The earth and heavens are made of the same matter.
 Although there were an infinity of worlds*, they would all be composed of this matter.